Beatrice Erskine Lane Suzuki

 The Suzukis, along with her mother, joined the Tokyo International Lodge of the Theosophical Society in 1920.
 Lane Suzuki fulfilled various official roles in the Lodge.
 Lane Suzuki and her husband later founded the Mahayana Lodge with a more explicitly Buddhist focus.
 Letters from the time speak of the difficulty of spreading Theosophy in Buddhist Japan, since Theosophy draws heavily on Buddhism.

 Lane Suzuki published numerous books on Buddhism and Japanese culture.
 These have seen many reprints and editions as well as being translated into many languages.

+Death

+Lane Suzuki died in Japan on 16 July 1939, having left the country only once after arriving in 1911 when she took a short trip back to the United States in 1916 to sort out her mother’s affairs.

+After her death in 1939, her husband compiled and published Impressions of Mahāyāna Buddhism, a collection of thirty-one of her major essays.